Open Shortest Path First: Designated router

 A designated router (DR) is the router interface elected among all routers on a particular multiaccess network segment, generally assumed to be broadcast multiaccess.
 Special techniques, often vendor-dependent, may be needed to support the DR function on non-broadcast multiaccess (NBMA) media.
 It is usually wise to configure the individual virtual circuits of an NBMA subnet as individual point-to-point lines; the techniques used are implementation-dependent.

 Backup designated router

 A backup designated router (BDR) is a router that becomes the designated router if the current designated router has a problem or fails.
 The BDR is the OSPF router with the second-highest priority at the time of the last election.

 A given router can have some interfaces that are designated (DR) and others that are backup designated (BDR), and others that are non-designated.
 If no router is a DR or a BDR on a given subnet, the BDR is first elected, and then a second election is held for the DR.

 DR Other

 A router that has not been selected to be designated router (DR) or backup designated router (BDR).

-Router forms adjacency to both the designated router (DR) and the backup designated router (BDR).
+The router forms an adjacency to both the designated router (DR) and the backup designated router (BDR).

 For other non (B)DR, the adjacency stops at 2-ways State.